Skip to main content

 • Credit value: 15 credits at Level 4

-• Convenor: Marion Frenz
+• Convenor: Dr Marion Frenz

-• Assessment: a 30-minute group presentation (40%) and 75-minute multiple-choice test (60%)
+• Assessment: a 30-minute group presentation (50%) and end-of-module multiple-choice test (50%)

 Module description

-Business Information Systems presents an overview of the ways in which information technology is organised and used in industry, and describes some of the typical IS configurations (architectures) deployed in different sectors.
-In addition to discussing the uses of data and databases, the module also covers topics that are central to the way in which digital technologies underpin the modern economy, including information privacy and data protection, cybercrime and technology innovations in business, including cloud computing, data security and large-scale information systems development.
-Finally, the module highlights a range of strategic issues associated with IS that are central to the way in which modern business uses and invests in information systems.
+In this module we introduce you to the ways in which information technology is organised and used in industry, and some of the typical information system configurations (architectures) deployed in different sectors.
+As well as discussing the uses of data and databases, we also cover topics that are central to the way in which digital technologies underpin the modern economy, including:

-Indicative module syllabus
+Indicative syllabus

-• Introduction to BIS
+• Introduction to business information systems

-• Information Systems Architectures
+• Information systems architectures

-• Internet and Business
+• Internet and business

-• Data and Databases
+• Data and databases

-• Digital Privacy and Data Protection
+• Digital privacy and data protection

-• Computer Misuse and Security
+• Computer misuse and security

-• Information Systems Development
+• Information systems development

-• IT Strategy
+• IT strategy

 Learning objectives